Temporary Shelter

 Failure to Provide

-Pays the TS to a provider who does not meet the definition of a commercial establishment, a shelter, a publicly-funded transitional housing or a person with whom there is a lease, sublease or shared housing agreement.
+Pays the TS to a provider who does not meet the definition of a commercial establishment, a shelter, a publicly-funded transitional housing, or a person with whom there is a lease, sublease, or shared housing agreement,

-Make all subsequent payments as restricted payments, however, if it is not possible to issue a vendor payment, or no providers will accept them, issue the benefits directly to the client, as they will remain entitled to their remaining days of benefits, despite a finding of mismanagement.
+However, if it is not possible to issue a vendor payment, or no providers will accept them, issue the benefits directly to the client, as they will remain entitled to their remaining days of benefits, despite a finding of mismanagement.

 Does not verify that the TS payment was spent on shelter,